nodejs/node/doc/api/punycode.md

 added: v0.7.0
 -->

+* `string` {String}

-Creates an array containing the numeric code point values of each Unicode symbol in the string.
-While [JavaScript uses UCS-2 internally][], this function will convert a pair of surrogate halves (each of which UCS-2 exposes as separate characters) into a single code point, matching UTF-16.
+The `punycode.ucs2.decode()` method returns an array containing the numeric codepoint values of each Unicode symbol in the string.

 ```js
 punycode.ucs2.decode('abc'); // [0x61, 0x62, 0x63]